Zumbala/jerriepelser.com/content/hire.md

 ## Work I am interested in

-I am interested in either freelance work or permanent remote positions requiring C#, .NET Core or ASP.NET Core skills - either as part of an existing team or working solo on a stand-alone project or proof-of-concept.
+I am interested in freelance work requiring C#, .NET Core or ASP.NET Core skills - either as part of an existing team or working solo on a stand-alone project or proof-of-concept.

 ## Technologies I work with